nudomarinero/mltier1/README.md

 ## Matching between LOFAR sources and the combined catalogue

-A Maximum Likelihood (ML) method is applied to LOFAR sources and sources in the combined WISE-PanSTARRS catalogue.
+A Maximum Likelihood method is also applied to LOFAR sources and sources in the combined WISE-PanSTARRS catalogue.

 Before applying the ML matching we corrected an error in the format of the pw